Cancer isn’t an easy topic for many people.

 The likelihood is that cancer will affect us or someone we know at some point in our lives–it is one of the most pervasive disharmonies.
 How cancer will impact a person, their life, health and those around them varies vastly–just like the many varieties of cancers.
 At one time, the word cancer was something that brought absolute fear.
 Now, with years of improved awareness, understanding, assessment, diagnosis and treatment the overall sense of impending fear is decreased.
 What we do with what we have is the question.

 So how do I work with cancer?
-I see my role as a Chinese Medicine practitioner and Amma Therapist, as one of support.
+I see my role as a Asian (Chinese) Medicine practitioner and Amma Therapist as one of support.
+I present recommendations and guidance for nutrition and lifestyle habits like meditation and exercise that can help the client with their process whether that is getting a lumpectomy or dealing with stage 4 Liver cancer.
+Amma bodywork is very beneficial in moving the Qi, Blood and Fluids, easing pain and discomfort, even helping settle the side-effects of chemo and radiation.
+Treatment for cancer usually includes a team of practitioners from a variety of modalities including western treatment.
 It is not up to me to decide on the treatment path that a client should use, that is for the client (and sometimes their family) to choose.
-I present recommendations for nutrition and lifestyle habits like meditation and exercise that can help the client with their process whether that is getting a lumpectomy or dealing with stage 4 Liver cancer.

-Perhaps most important in my toolbox for assisting clients with cancer is Amma therapy.
+Perhaps the most important skill I have for assisting clients with cancer is Amma therapy.
 Highly focused and specialized, Amma therapy bodywork can help stabilize and harmonize the body’s energetic, physical and mental being.
 Point usage and work can be focused on increasing the body’s ability to absorb nutrients, improving energy and immunity and curbing the nausea and malaise that often accompany chemo and radiation.
 Treatments can also help comfort and guide the client to a place of understanding and peace and help them come to terms with their illness, where they are at and how they can move forward, even if that means preparing to die.

 Below is a very generalized list of recommendations that I give to those who are treating or managing cancer.
 More detailed and precise recommendations are made based on the client’s individual situation by taking into consideration the type and location of cancer and their, their age, gender, other current health issues and health history.
-It gets personal.
+It gets personal and it gets very real.

 General recommendations for treating cancer